 Australia’s education system is failing up to one in three children and young people, according to the first major study to assess progress against our current national education goals.

-The new report – Educational opportunity in Australia 2020: Who succeeds and who misses out?
-(PDF, 2.09 MB) – shows large gaps in educational opportunity from early childhood through to adulthood.
+The new report – – shows large gaps in educational opportunity from early childhood through to adulthood.
 Students’ postcode and their family’s resources consistently linked to success on key indicators.

 It shows gaps in a wide range of critical skills and capabilities from school entry, with Indigenous children, children from low socioeconomic backgrounds, and children in very remote areas at least twice as likely as their peers to have a developmental vulnerability.
 Too often these gaps grow as students get older, with students not receiving the support they need to catch up to their peers.

-The landmark study, prepared by the Centre for International Research on Education Systems (CIRES) for the Mitchell Institute at Victoria University, is the first major study to assess Australia’s performance against the comprehensive educational goals in the Alice Springs (Mparntwe) Declaration.
+The landmark study, prepared by the for the at Victoria University, is the first major study to assess Australia’s performance against the comprehensive educational goals in the Alice Springs (Mparntwe) Declaration.